Glass Onion: A Knives Out Mystery: Writing

 Johnson wrote Glass Onion in 2020 during the COVID-19 lockdown, with its setting of Greece coming from a desire to travel abroad when international travel had been shut down.
 His writing began from the premise that he wanted to write a whodunnit "vacation mystery" in the style of stories Johnson loves such as Evil Under the Sun, Death on the Nile and The Last of Sheila.
 Johnson made it clear that Glass Onion was not a continuation of its predecessor but a standalone film featuring a new story and cast, similar to the Hercule Poirot novel series by Agatha Christie.

 In addition to Christie novels, he took inspiration from "tropical getaway murder mysteries" like the film adaptation of Christie's Evil Under the Sun and especially The Last of Sheila, saying: "It's structured around a group of friends, or frenemies, who all have a power dynamic with one of their successful friends.
 It begins with him inviting them to come and play this murder mystery game at this exotic locale.
 In The Last of Sheila, it's on his yacht, and everything ends up going horribly wrong.
 That is essentially how Glass Onion begins."
 Johnson wanted the film's title to refer to something hidden in plain sight.
-He chose "glass" because it is clear, and he searched his phone for songs with the word.
-He decided "Glass Onion" by the Beatles.
+He chose "glass" because it is clear.
+He searched his phone for songs with the word, finally settling on "Glass Onion" by the Beatles.
 The song is featured in the end credits.

 The character of Benoit Blanc was revealed as gay in the film.
 Johnson said this "did not feel like a big decision" and "felt very natural" when depicting Blanc's home life.